hanabi/hanabi.github.io/README.md

 * When you have two playable cards in your hand, you are usually supposed to play the lower rank one.
 If you play the higher one, it could imply a *Higher Rank Finesse*.
 * However, playing 5's is good in that it immediately grants the team an extra clue.
 Furthermore, since 5's are unique, playing the 5 first may give the team flexibility to use the other copy in someone else's hand with a *Distribution Clue* later on.
-* Thus, since by default it is better to play a 5 instead of a 4/3/2/1, playing the other card promises the next card of that suit, similar to a *Higher Rank Finesse*.
+* Thus, since by default it is better to play a 5 instead of a card of some other rank, playing the other card promises the next card of that suit, similar to a *Higher Rank Finesse*.
 * Alternatively, it can also be a *Lower Rank Bluff* if you just want the next person to play their *Finesse Position* card.

 ### The Right-to-Left Prompt & The Right-to-Left Finesse & The Right-to-Left Bluff